Republic FC Stadium

-The Railyards Stadium is a planned 21,000 seat soccer-specific stadium to be built in Sacramento, California.
-It will serve as the home for Sacramento Republic FC, a USL club, with intentions to join Major League Soccer as an expansion team.
-The stadium is part of the Sacramento Railyards redevelopment project and it was unanimously approved in April 2019 by the Sacramento City Council, The stadium was scheduled to be completed by the start of the 2023 MLS season.
-However, the Sacramento expansion bid has been placed on indefinite hold as of February 2021.
-The status of the stadium remains undecided.
+Republic FC Stadium at The Railyards, also known as simply Republic FC Stadium, is a 12,000-seat soccer-specific stadium currently under construction in Sacramento, California.
+It will serve as the home for Sacramento Republic FC, a USL Championship club, with intentions to join Major League Soccer as an expansion team.
+The stadium is part of the Sacramento Railyards redevelopment project and it was unanimously approved in April 2019 by the Sacramento City Council, The stadium was scheduled to be completed by the start of the 2023 MLS season, before the MLS expansion was indefinitely halted in February 2021.
+In November 2024, Sacramento Republic FC and the mayor of Sacramento Darrell Steinberg announced a restart plans for construction of a 12,000 seater stadium and entertainment district in Sacramento Railyards.
+The tentative opening of the new stadium is in 2027.